MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 You are now ready to analyze a receipt for the fictitious Northwind Traders retail company.

-1. Download a [sample receipt](https://aka.ms/mslearn-receipt) from `https://aka.ms/mslearn-receipt` to your computer and save it in a folder.
+1. Select [**https://aka.ms/mslearn-receipt**](https://aka.ms/mslearn-receipt) to download a sample document to your computer.
+Open the folder.
 1. Select **Form Recognizer Studio** to return to the **Get Started with Document Intelligence Studio** page, and under Receipts select **Try it out**.
 1. In the Prebuilt drop-down list, make sure that **Receipts** is selected.
 1. Select **Browse for files** and navigate to the folder where you saved the picture.
 Select the picture of the receipt and then **Open**.
 The image appears on the left side of the screen.